 With the Starwood Preferred Guest credit card (see full review here), you can earn up to 5x Starpoints when you use your card at Starwood properties.
 You can also receive 30,000 bonus Starpoints after spending $3,000 with your card in the first three months.
 As a cardholder, you will receive two stays and five nights each year towards Starwood Preferred Guest Gold elite status.

-The card carries a $95 annual fee, waived the first year, and a purchase APR between .
+The card carries a $95 annual fee, waived the first year.

 4. Amex EveryDay Preferred Credit Card from American Express

 When you use an Amex EveryDay Preferred Credit Card (see full review here) to pay for an Uber ride, you will receive 2x the Membership Reward points.
 Other American Express cards can earn 2x the points back on Uber rides through a partnership the issuer has with the ride-sharing service, but what makes the Amex EveryDay Preferred deal more valuable is the fact that each month that you make 30 or more purchases with your card, your point earnings will be increased by 50%.
 You will also receive 3x points when you use the card at grocery stores, 2x points at gas stations and 1x points on any other purchases.
 You can also receive 10,000 bonus Membership Reward points after spending $1,000 within the first three months.

-There is an annual fee of $95 and the card carries a variable purchase APR between 13.24% and 23.24%, after a 12-month 0% introductory APR offer expires.
+There is an annual fee of $95 and the card carries a variable purchase APR between 14.99% and 25.99%, after a 15-month 0% introductory APR offer expires.